top of page

 Q: What kind of gear/equipment does my child need?

 A: Wrestlers should come to practice wearing athletic clothes free of buckles, belts, buttons, or loops.
 Baggy and oversized clothes should be avoided, as they can prohibit correct technique and cause a safety issue.
 Your child should have full range of motion and be able to move comfortably.
+The only gear needed for practice is a pair of wrestling shoes.
+These can be found on Amazon for $50-60 or at certain sporting goods stores.
+We have a limited amount of shoes available to borrow, but we encourage all wrestlers to have their own pair of shoes.

 Q: We have questions that aren't covered here.
 What is the best way to contact you?